 Where was I?
 Right.
 Elves.
 Long lifespans.
 I wanted to develop a language that reflected their worldview.
 I firmly stand by the Sapir-Whorf hypothesis in that I believe that our concepts and ideals are shaped by our language.
 Languages define cultures because languages enable—and limit—ideas.
 The differences in those ideas, sculpted by languages, drive worlds.
 And wars.

-About 20 years ago, working on an early version of the series, I built a Faerie conlang.
+About 20 years ago, in a flurry of early novels, sketches, shorts, and poorly-concepted false starts that would eventually become the building blocks of this series, I created a Faerie conlang.
 This is where those of you who know me say, “Of course you did.”
 I have a whole handwritten journal on it, like, a hundred pages.
-Plus early versions of the book—and long-dead starts to sequels—incorporating it.
-In these early attempts, I constructed an accent off the conlang by employing intentional misuse of contraction and misspellings as well as the occasional italicized Faerie word for which there was no English—or human—translation.
+Many of my early books—and long-dead starts of books—incorporated it.
+Back then, I constructed an accent off the conlang by employing intentional misuse of contraction and misspellings as well as the occasional italicized Faerie word for which there was no English—or human—translation.
 This made an unreadable mess of the dialogue but man, it was cool.
 I really thought I was smart.

 Admittedly, I’ll still build dialect through contraction, just not as egregiously.
 Carter, for instance, typically starts his sentences without a prepositional phrase, and slurs things together.
 “Guess we oughta go in there.”
 Whereas Jarrod, from an Ivy-League family and a little more cool-headed about things, would keep the prepositional phrase and answer, “I guess so.”
 Generally.
 I’ll change up the dialogue to reflect stress on the character, as well.
 I mean, it’s dialogue.
 It drives the scene.